CivRevRecomp/ReRevvedRecomp/README.md

 ## Play ReRevved

-- Download a stable archive from the
+- Download a stable release from the
   [ReRevved releases page](https://github.com/ReRevvedRecomp/rerevved/releases)
   and extract it completely.
 - Run `rerevved.exe`.
 - On first run, select a legally owned ISO or extracted version 1.3 content folder.
-- Config and saves are stored under `Documents\rerevved`; back up that folder to preserve them.
+- Config and saves are stored under `Documents\rerevved`.
+Back up that folder to preserve them.
 - Press F4 in game for settings and keyboard or controller rebinding.
 - See [display settings](docs/rexglue-runtime.md#display-settings) for window,